 Kevin Robert Brooks believes that the young boy sculpted as a child, hardened in the walls of confinement and further isolated from the clutches of reality, had now embarked on a mission of evil from which their was no turning back, as his collection for the afterlife was now underway.

 Fingerprinting has since ruled out Donald Lee Bujok to ones held on file, after samples sent to the investigatory bodies by Kevin Robert Brooks apparently provided no match, as it had done so for previous suspects before him.
-But one has to ask the question, are the ones held on file that of the Zodiac, after all he was undoubtedly a ruthless killer, but was he a fool, as his misspelt letters had led us to believe.
+But one has to ask the question, are the ones held on file that of the Zodiac.
+After all, he was undoubtedly a ruthless killer, but was he a fool, as his misspelled letters had led us to believe.

 It appears that DNA could be the final denominator for this 20th century crime, to eventually become a 21st century resolution, and without doubt place the man firmly before the myth for the first time since that fateful day of December 20th 1968.